Equal Opportunity Investigations

 - Helping you prepare your statement to investigators;

 - Uncovering any exonerating evidence and getting it into the hands of investigators; and

 - Working to keep the issue at the lowest possible level.

 You should get an advocate by your side as soon in the investigatory process as possible.
 Ultimately, the written report put together in your case will carry a tremendous amount of power throughout the whole process.
 If the report is wrong, the whole process will be poisoned against you.
 This means that you need to do everything in your power to make sure that the report is accurate and fair to your rights and interests.

 Contact Our Office Today

 At the Law Office of Jocelyn C. Stewart, our UCMJ defense attorneys have extensive experience protecting the rights of those subject to military discipline.
 The simple fact is that an equal opportunity complaint can do profound damage to your career.
 If a complaint has been brought against you, and you are now subject to an equal opportunity investigation, you need an experienced attorney by your side.
-To learn more about what our team can do for you, please contact us through our website or call our office today at 1-888-252-0927 to schedule your free case evaluation.
+To learn more about what our team can do for you, please contact us through our website or call our office today at 1-888-252-0927 to schedule your case evaluation.